-One proceeds fundamentally differently with the structure [?
-Aufbau] of geometry.
-Here one tends [pflegt] to begin with the assumption of the existence of all elements, i.e., one presupposes at the outset three systems of things, namely the points, the lines, and the planes, and then brings these elements - essentially after the example of Euclid - in relation with each other [miteinander in Beziehung] by certain axioms, namely the axioms of concatenation [?
-Verknüpfung], of ordering [Anordnung], of congruency, and of continuity.
-Then the necessary task arises to show the consistency [Widerspruchslosigkeit] and completeness of these axioms, i.e., it must be proven that the application of the compiled [aufgestellte] axioms can never lead to contradictions, and moreover that the system of axioms suffices [ausreicht] to prove all geometric theorems.
-We want to call this chosen [eingeschlagene] procedure of investigation [Untersuchungsverfahren] the axiomatic method.
-We raise the question, whether the genetic method is really the only pertinent for the study of the concept of number and the axiomatic method for the foundations of geometry.
-It also appears to be of interest to contrast both methods and to investigate which method is the most advantageous if one is concerned with [es sich ... handelt] the logical investigation of the foundations of mechanics or other physical disciplines.
+One proceeds fundamentally differently with the development of geometry.
+Here one tends to begin with the assumption of the existence of all elements, i.e., one presupposes at the outset three systems of things, namely the points, the lines, and the planes, and then brings these elements-essentially after the example of Euclid-into relation with each other by certain axioms, namely the axioms of incidence, of ordering, of congruency, and of continuity.
+Then the necessary task arises of showing the consistency and completeness of these axioms, i.e., it must be proven that the application of the axioms that have been laid down can never lead \parallel^{197} to contradictions, and moreover that the system of axioms suffices to prove all geometric theorems.
+We shall call the procedure of investigation sketched here the axiomatic method.

+We raise the question, whether the genetic method is really the only one appropriate for the study of the concept of number and the axiomatic method for the foundations of geometry.
+It also appears to be of interest to contrast both methods and to investigate which method is the most advantageous if one is concerned with the logical investigation of the foundations of mechanics or other physical disciplines.

-My opinion is this: Despite the great pedagogical and heuristic value of the genetic method, the axiomatic method deserves the preference [Vorzug] for the final representation and complete logical security [?
-Sicherung] of the content of our knowledge [Erkenntnis]."
+My opinion is this: Despite the great pedagogical and heuristic value of the genetic method, the axiomatic method nevertheless deserves priority for the final representation and complete logical securing of the content of our knowledge.